Second-impact syndrome: History

 The condition was first described in 1973 by R.C.
 Schneider, and the term second-impact syndrome was coined in 1984.
 In 1984, R.L.
 Saunders described the death of a football player who had died after a second, unremarkable concussion and hypothesized that the second blow caused a catastrophic rise in ICP, possibly through loss of vasomotor tone, because the brain was in a vulnerable state.
 Between 1984 and 1991, only four cases were documented.
 Between 1992 and 1998, reports of the condition began to be made more frequently than they had before, a fact is thought to be due to wider recognition of the syndrome by clinicians.
 In 1991, J.P.
 Kelly and others reported another football death after repeated concussions and coined the term "vascular congestion syndrome".

 In 2005, Preston Plevretes, a football player for LaSalle University, had his life changed forever by second-impact syndrome.
 After undergoing a head-to-head hit at football practice, a university nurse practitioner diagnosed Plevretes with a concussion and two days later was told he was allowed to resume play.
 Three games after returning Plevretes sustained another concussion resulting in second-impact syndrome.
 He was rushed to the hospital where doctors cut the right side of his skull.
 Five years after the injury, he still struggled to do everyday activities.
 Because of Plevretes, the NCAA revised concussion guidelines.
 The NCAA strongly urges schools to have a concussion management plan.
 They also require that an athlete have clearance by a team doctor before being allowed to return.

 In 2006, Zachary Lystedt, a thirteen-year-old football player, sustained a concussion during one of his games.
 He shrugged off the hit and went back in the game a few plays later.
 At the end of the game, he collapsed on the field.
 Lystedt had second-impact syndrome.
 He was airlifted to a hospital where surgeons cut both sides of his skull so that the blood clot could be taken out.
 He was in the hospital for months and reportedly still has trouble with physical tasks such as walking.
 To prevent other families from going through what they went through, the Lystedt family made it their goal to make a law that athletes who are suspected of a concussion are not allowed to return to play unless he or she is cleared by a licensed physician.
 The law is now effective in over thirty states.

+In 2018, eighteen-year-old boxer Jeanette Zacarias Zapata went into convulsions after receiving multiple blows in a match with Marie Pier Houl.
+Zapata was in a coma for five days before her death attributed to SIS.
+Further investigation revealed that falsified documents cleared her to fight after suffering a previous knockout defeat three months prior.

 By 2003, 21 cases of SIS had been reported in medical literature.